ujjwalguptaofficial/jsstore.docs/docs/where/like.md

 ---
 sidebar_position: 1
-keywords: [like, filter, query, indexeddb, jsstore]
+keywords: [like, filter, query, indexeddb, where]
 ---

 # Like